voxel51/fiftyone/docs/source/user_guide/groups.rst

 You can also use methods like
 :meth:`set_values() <fiftyone.core.collections.SampleCollection.set_values>`
 and :meth:`save() <fiftyone.core.view.DatasetView.save>` to perform bulk
-edits to the *active slice* of a grouped dataset.
+edits to the :ref:`active slice <groups-dataset-properties>` of a grouped dataset.

 Note that all slices of a grouped dataset share the same schema, and hence any fields you add to samples from a particular slice will be implicitly